Purpose and Scope

 Student Interim Suspension Pending Outcome of Investigation

-In certain circumstances, the Vice President for Student Affairs, or his or her designee, may impose a university Interim Suspension prior to any student conduct meeting.
+In certain circumstances, the Vice President for Mission and Student Engagement, or his or her designee, may impose a University Interim Suspension prior to any student conduct meeting.

 Interim Suspension does not replace the regular Student Conduct process.
 At the time a student is Interim Suspended, the individual affected shall be informed of a right to a conduct meeting without undue delay.
 The student shall remain dismissed until the conduct meeting determines his/her status.